 The Story Rhubarb Tells

-What does a tariff ruling in 1947, the first World War, and a poetry project have to do with rhubarb?
-It’s poetic in fact.
+It’s poetic, in fact.
 Every year for the past three years, The Merry Dairy has started the rhubarb exchange with a bunch from the Cobden Patch.

 The Story Rhubarb Tells

-—a root carried, a border crossed, a voice returned—
+— a root carried, a border crossed, a voice returned —

 They called it a vegetable—